 Dr. Ruminski examines strategies of organizational change and the ethics of organizational communication.
 She has researched the organizing rhetoric used by the International Brotherhood of Teamsters to organize female members and co-edited a collection, Communicative Understandings of Women's Leadership Development: From Ceilings of Glass to Labyrinth Paths, which focuses on women's leadership development in educational, organizational, and political contexts (Lexington Books, 2012).
 She has developed courses on women's leadership, conflict management, and intercultural communication.

-Additionally, she serves as second vice chair of National States Advisory Council (NSAC) She is a past president of the Maryland Communication Association (MCA) and the Board of Directors of MCMC.
+Additionally, she serves as vice chair of National States Advisory Council (NSAC).
+She is a past president of the Maryland Communication Association (MCA) and the Board of Directors of MCMC.
 In 2012, Ruminski was named "Administrator of the Year" by NSAC for her leadership with MCA, and in 2013, she received the FSU Faculty Achievement Award for Campus and Community Service.
+She is a member of the Leadership Allegany!
+Class of 2015.